dwessendorf/danielwessendorf.com/content/blog/2025-03-18-data-product-whitepaper/index.md

 ## Moving Forward
 By following this recipe, you can move beyond analysis paralysis and start delivering valuable data products.
 This strategic framework will help you navigate the complexities of data, ensuring you get the most value out of your investment.

 Want the full course meal?
-Dive deeper into each step and uncover more advanced techniques by reading the [full e-book](https://www.confluent.io/resources/ebook/practical-guide-to-building-data-products/) written by my astute Cnfluent colleague [Travis Hoffman](https://www.linkedin.com/in/travishoffman/)
+Dive deeper into each step and uncover more advanced techniques by reading the [full e-book](https://www.confluent.io/resources/ebook/practical-guide-to-building-data-products/) written by my astute Confluent colleague [Travis Hoffman](https://www.linkedin.com/in/travishoffman/)

 [![](/images/blog/Data_Products_Whitepaper_2.png)](https://www.confluent.io/resources/ebook/practical-guide-to-building-data-products/)